David Barton (author)

 Barton's work is devoted to advancing the discredited idea that the United States was founded as an explicitly Christian nation and rejecting the notion that the United States Constitution calls for separation of church and state.
 Scholars of history and law have described his research as highly flawed, "pseudoscholarship" and spreading "outright falsehoods".

 Barton is a former vice chair of the Republican Party of Texas and served as director of Keep the Promise PAC, a political action committee that supported the unsuccessful Ted Cruz 2016 presidential campaign.

 Early life, education, and family

 Barton is a lifelong resident of Aledo, Texas, a suburb of the Dallas-Fort Worth Metroplex.
 He graduated from Aledo High School in 1972.
 He received a Bachelor of Arts degree in religious education from Oral Roberts University in 1976.

-Barton is married and has three grown children, including a daughter who performs minority outreach for the Republican Party of Texas.
-Aledo is the site of the WallBuilders Library.